-Key finding of the study: A major share of consumers (from 44% in US to 91% in India) felt the world is too globalized.
-And compared to a time before COVID and the war in Ukraine, 66% of consumers now have a stronger interest in the origins of products, resulting in local companies gaining a competitive advantage.
+A key finding of the study saw that a major share of consumers (from 44% in US to 91% in India) felt the world is too globalized.
+Compared to a time before COVID and the war in Ukraine, 66% of consumers now have a stronger interest in the origins of products, resulting in local companies gaining a competitive advantage.

-In Germany, for example, just over half (54%) of people believe that today's world is too globalized — only just under a quarter (22%) thought the opposite.
+In Germany, for example, 54% of people believe today's world is too globalized — only just under a quarter (22%) thought the opposite.
 People in India (91%) and France (70%) are particularly sceptical about globalization, whereas in China (46%) and the US (44%), those who questioned a global division of labour make up less than half of the population.

 Concerns differ across the regions: quality and sustainability concerns are found in all countries, while protecting local brands and jobs is especially important to Western respondents.

 Although the young and highly-educated are the most globalization-critical group, the internationalization of the economy is questioned by all demographics in all countries.
 And generally, according to the survey, interdependencies between countries is being seen as increasingly problematic.

 I used to buy the products offered on shelf.
 Now I want to know: which companies, which countries, which people are behind them

 At the root of the issue is a perfect storm: the combination of a still ongoing pandemic and the war in Ukraine.
 Both have not only highlighted our dependence on autocracies but have also had a knock-on effect by severely disrupting supply chains.
 In this environment, local presence and production is gaining increasing importance.